WazzaJB/prisma-typebox-generator/README.md

 # Prisma Typebox Generator

-A generator, which takes a Prisma 2 `schema.prisma` and generates a typebox snippets.
+A generator, which takes a Prisma 2 `schema.prisma` and generates typebox snippets.

 ## Getting Started